medwards1771/medwards1771.github.io/_posts/2024-09-11-understanding-ssh.md

 ### How to create a key pair

 You can create a key pair with `ssh-keygen`.
-You'll need to specify a key alogorithm type with the `-t` flag and a filepath with the `-f` flag:
+You'll need to specify a key algorithm type with the `-t` flag and a filepath with the `-f` flag:

 ```bash
 ssh-keygen -t ed25519 -f "/Users/<username>/.ssh/ubuntu-ec2-instance"